ethereum/ethereum-org-website/src/content/guides/how-to-revoke-token-access/index.md

 ---
-title: How to revoke smart contract access to your crypto funds
+title: How to: Revoke smart contract access to your crypto funds
 description: A how to guide on revoking exploitative smart contract token access
 lang: en
 ---